sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

 In this tutorial, you will let you scan a barcode in order to select a product, instead of having to select from the list on the home page.

->**IMPORTANT:** Currently, it is not possible to get the current user when running the app on a mobile device (this is expected to be enabled in Q1 of 2024, but no guarantees).
-In the app, you use the current user's email to identify the user and indicate which order's in the CAP service belong to the current user.

->In order to enable our scenario to work on mobile, you will change the way you identify the current user.